Noe1414/PyQGIS-Elevation-profile-tool/README.md

 # Elevation profile tool

-**WARNING : This code has to be run with the QGIS Python console.
+**WARNING : This code has to be run inside the QGIS Python console.
 An error will occur if the code is run outside the application**

 The purpose of this code is to create an elevation profile figure just by using a shapefile.
 The API used to get the elevation is from the IGN (Institut national de l'information géographique et forestière).